portswigger-cloud/postmortems/2026/01/load-balancer-webhook-certificate-expiry.md

 ## Root Cause

 On 28 November 2025, AWS Load Balancer Controller was upgraded from v1.14.1 to v1.16.0.
-This version changed how certificates are managed, removing the `aws-load-balancer-serving-cert` Certificate resource while leaving the associated secret in place.
+A change was made to the Helm chart in v1.15.0 that changed how certificates are managed: https://github.com/kubernetes-sigs/aws-load-balancer-controller/pull/4359 which resulted in an orphaned TLS secret.

-Without an active Certificate resource, cert-manager did not renew the webhook TLS certificate.
-The orphaned certificate expired on 8 January 2026, causing webhook validation failures that prevented the load balancer controller from functioning.
+Because the orphaned TLS secret was owned by a Certificate object that no longer existed, cert-manager could not renew it.
+The  certificate contained withing the orphaned TLS secret expired on 8 January 2026, causing webhook validation failures that prevented the load balancer controller from functioning.

-The webhook certificate is required for pod admission and load balancer configuration.
-Its expiration blocked:
+The webhook certificate is required for load balancer target group configuration.
+Its expiration blocked the AWS Load Balancer Controller from updating AWS Target Group configurations eventually resulting in zero healthy targets.
-- Web UI access
-- Scan initiation
-- Service availability callbacks

 ## Resolution and Recovery